 The existing approved development agreement applied to the adjacent properties (PID`s

 00127530, 0012548 and 00127555) allows for a seven-storey mixed use building with ground level

 minor commercial uses and 41 residential units.
 The building has not yet been constructed.
 The property owner of the adjacent three properties has acquired this piece of property at 2856 Gottingen Street and is requesting to apply “Schedule Q” to the property, and amend the existing development agreement to allow for a redesign of the building to be located on this property as well.
 The proposed redesigned building includes an extra storey and additional residential units for a total of eight stories and 64 residential units.

-After the public information meeting, planning staff will undergo a thorough review of the application.
-A staff report will be drafted, as well as an amending development agreement.
-Upon completion of the staff review a report will be submitted to the Halifax and West Community Council.
+A public information meeting was held on Thursday, February 22 from 7:00pm-9:00pm at Ward5 Neighborhood Centre.
+Staff are currently working on a thorough review of the application.
+Upon completion of the staff review, a report and amending development agreement will be submitted to the Halifax and West Community Council.
 Should Community Council wish to consider the Land Use By-Law/development agreement amendment, a public hearing will be held.
 At the public hearing members of the public may address Community Council or submit written comments in advance.
 Notice of the public hearing will also appear in the municipal notices section of the Chronicle Herald and on this HRM website.

 Documents Submitted for Evaluation

 The applicant has submitted the following plans and studies required by HRM staff to properly evaluate the application.
 The documents are also available for review at the Enabled Urban Applications office in Dartmouth at 40 Alderney Drive, Dartmouth.